1cetsw/askmate_pycharm/README.txt

     - The page has a POST form with a form field called `message`.
     - Posting an answer redirects to the question detail page.
 The new answer is displayed on the question detail page.

-5. Implement sorting for the question list.
-    - The question list can be sorted by title, submission time, message, number of views, and number of votes.
-    - The question list can be put in ascending and descending order.
-    - The order is passed as query string parameters, such as `/list?order_by=title&order_direction=desc`.

 6. Implement deleting a question.
     - Deleting is implemented by the `/question/<question_id>/delete` endpoint.